-While today's systems of governance often rely on an elected chief to speak on behalf of the community, traditionally, it would be those most knowledgeable about a topic that could speak to it.
+to it.
 Therefore, to ensure that this plan operates within Dene cultural understandings, we have been strongly guided by elders and pekwé harvesters to follow the wisdom and practices of our grandparents and ancestors, and we have chosen a path for conservation that stays within their guidance.

 Our approach was also chosen to fit within our interpretation of what is described in the Sahtú Dene and Métis Comprehensive Land Claim Agreement (1993).
 The Land Claim outlines an approach that relies on a Total Allowable Harvest and the quantification of Sahtú Needs Levels.
-It also allows for a collaborative management system that can create a space for Dene ts'Įlį, governance, and a role for the Renewable Resource Councils that can work towards maintaining traditional relationships with pekwé and other communities.
-While Délįnę is focusing efforts on developing that second path, we recognize that the first will remain available to us if our actions are not as successful as we would hope.
+It also allows for a collaborative management system that can create a space for Dene ts'ılı, governance, and a role for the Renewable Resource Councils that can work towards maintaining traditional relationships with pekwé and other communities.
+While Délıne is focusing efforts on developing that second path, we recognize that the first will remain available to us if our actions are not as successful as we would hope.